qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 Rationale
 ------------------------------------------

-QGIS is a fast growing project and such it can be hard to control the flow of new features and how they interact.
+QGIS is a fast growing project and as such it can be hard to control the flow of new features and how they interact.
 New features can sometimes conflict with other semi complete or complete features which can cause issues when using QGIS.
 As a project QGIS needs a formal process to propose and vote for major changes which can require more design time and structure then a quick fix.
 QEPs will also serve as a reference for why something was or wasn't accepted and why.

 Implementation details
 ------------------------------------------

-An QEP is a proposal and design document for a change to QGIS or the way the project is operating as a whole.
-An QEP can be a design for code and UI changes, or it can be more general and project based for something changing the bug tracker or website design for example.
+A QEP is a proposal and design document for a change to QGIS or the way the project is operating as a whole.
+A QEP can be a design for code and UI changes, or it can be more general and project based for something changing the bug tracker or website design for example.

-An QEP is designed to be a single location for overview of a requested change and to make sure the change will fit into the future of the project.
-Creating and submitting an QEP does not guarantee acceptance.
+A QEP is designed to be a single location for overview of a requested change and to make sure the change will fit into the future of the project.
+Creating and submitting a QEP does not guarantee acceptance.
 QEPs are designed to filter ideas and refine them before they enter the project, particularly if they could have long term effects or breaking changes, e.g breaking API.

-As a general rule one should consult the mailing list to consider community opinion before opening an QEP.
+As a general rule one should consult the mailing list to consider community opinion before opening a QEP.
 This will reduce the chance of an QEP being rejected.

 Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In brief the project team votes on proposals submitted as pull requests on this git repository.
+In brief the PSC votes on proposals submitted as pull requests on this git repository.

 Once a pull request is open it will be assigned a number by the QEP manager.
 This number will be reflected in the QEP document, pull request header, and wiki list of past and current QEPs.